- Things to Do

-Take Tea: Revered as one of the most authentic Japanese gardens in all of North America and the only authentic Japanese tea house in the Midwest, experience the Japanese Cultural Center and Tea House.
-Traditional Tea Ceremonies (Chanoyu) are offered the second Saturday of each month, but a "Tea & Tour" can be scheduled anytime and the three-acre gardens on the shore of Lake Linton are free to enjoy.
+Revered as one of the most authentic Japanese gardens in North America and the only authentic Japanese tea house in the Midwest, experience the Japanese Cultural Center, Tea House, and Gardens of Saginaw.
+Here, Traditional Tea Ceremonies (Chanoyu) are offered the second Saturday of each month, but a "Tea & Tour" can be scheduled anytime and the three-acre gardens on the shore of Lake Linton are free to enjoy.

-Catch a Show: Check for possible events to enjoy amidst the 25,000 square-foot Wendler Arena inside The Dow Event Center, or at the neighboring outdoor Huntington Event Park in summer months.
-And just up the road is the historic Temple Theatre, a beautifully restored 1927 theatre that hosts live events, plus a recurring Dueling Pianos show that's worth catching while you're in town!
+Check for possible concerts, comedy shows, and more to enjoy within The Dow Event Center, or outside at the neighboring Huntington Event Park in summer months.
+Just up the road is the historic Temple Theatre, a beautifully restored 1927 gem that hosts live events, plus a recurring Dueling Pianos show that's definitely worth catching while you're in town.

-Get Artsy: Peruse the Saginaw Art Museum, a 1904 Georgian-Revival Mansion with Italianate gardens and a permanent collection spanning 4,500 years, or possibly Gingerblue Gallery, featuring international and local artists and a selection of mediums.
-Or, browse the Marshall M. Fredericks Sculpture Museum, with more than 200 sculptures (and 20 bronze statues in the Sculpture Garden).
+Peruse the Saginaw Art Museum, a 1904 Georgian-revival mansion with Italianate gardens and a permanent collection spanning 4,500 years, or possibly Gingerblue Gallery, featuring international and local artists and a selection of mediums.
+Or, browse the Marshall M. Fredericks Sculpture Museum, with more than 200 sculptures (and 20 bronze statues in the outdoor Sculpture Garden).

-Enjoy Wee One Fun: Let the kids have hands-on fun at the Mid-Michigan Children's Museum (and try deciding if little kids or "big kids" enjoy this place more)!
-And be sure to spend time at the Saginaw Children's Zoo, marveling at the animals and riding the hand-carved carousel and miniature train.
+Let the kids have hands-on fun at the Mid-Michigan Children's Museum (and try deciding if little kids or "big kids" enjoy this place more).
+Be sure to spend time at the Saginaw Children's Zoo, marveling at the animals and riding the hand-carved carousel and miniature train.
 (Psst!
 Buy double tickets.
 When the kids say, "Can we ride again?", say, "Yes!" and watch their faces light up!)

-Please Your Palate: Sample Asian-fusion dishes (and arguably the best spring rolls around) at Pasong's Café, enjoy award-winning steak and global wine offerings at Jake's Old City Grill, experience upscale-yet-urban fine dining at Artisan Urban Bistro in Old Town Saginaw, or peruse the Downtown Saginaw Farmers Market at SVRC Marketplace for peak-of-freshness local flavors and one-of-a-kind marketplace finds.
+Sample authentic Asian dishes (and arguably the best spring rolls around) at Pasong's Café, enjoy award-winning steak and global wine selections at Jake's Old City Grill, experience upscale-yet-urban fine dining at Artisan Urban Bistro in Old Town, or peruse the Downtown Saginaw Farmers Market at SVRC Marketplace for peak-of-freshness local flavors.Read More +

-Whether you grab a Coney dog and root beer at Saginaw's infamous 1950s-style drive-in car hop, Old Town Drive In, or picnic at Saginaw's own Ojibway Island, enjoy every bit of your Great Lakes Bay getaway in Saginaw, Michigan!
+Whether you grab a Coney dog at Saginaw's 1950s-style car hop, Old Town Drive In, or take your finds from SVRC Marketplace to picnic on Saginaw's own Ojibway Island: Enjoy every bit of your getaway in Saginaw, Michigan!
+Learn More